fullstack-development/developers-roadmap/frontend/middle-1/solid.md

   > The SOLID principles work together as one coherent system.
   > Each of the principles make a code base more maintainable in some specific manner, restricting one of the sides of a codebase.
   > If applied together the principles guide a developer to design a thoughtful in various dimensions solution.
-  > * The SRP guides how to split a codebase, without loosing a cohesion of each part.
+  > * The SRP guides how to split a codebase, without loss of cohesion of each part.
-  > * The OCP guides how to make system extendible if you can make a forecast about future changes.
+  > * The OCP guides how to make a system extendible if you can make a forecast about future changes.
   > * The LSP guides how to not make popular but unobvious mistakes about subtype polymorphism.
-  > * The ISP guides how to plug subsystem each other.
-The modules formed according to the SRP isn't always minimal enough for their client, sometimes a modules with single reason to change can have multiple clients with different contracts.
+  > * The ISP guides how to plug a subsystem each other.
+The modules formed according to the SRP isn't always minimal enough for their client, sometimes modules with a single reason to change can have multiple clients with different contracts.
   > * The DIP guides how to control interdependencies.
-Following the DIP makes each module be learnt separately and be reusable.
+Following the DIP makes each module be learned separately and be reusable.
   > But even together the SOLID principles do not cover all of the dimensions of a good design.

 #### Resources